nbeddows/meen-i8080-arcade/README.md

 ![Example Windows configuration](docs/images/CMake(Windows).png)

-Make sure that all depdendent libraries are found (MachEmu.lib, SDL2.lib and SDL_mixer.lib), if not, make sure they are installed and their paths are in your PATH environment variable.
-Update the machEmuIncludePath and the sdlIncludePath to the location of your MachEmu and SDL development includes.
+Make sure that all depdendent packages are found (MachEmu, SDL2, SDL_mixer and nlohmann_json) and that their library paths are in your PATH environment variable.
+Update the machEmuIncludePath to the location of your MachEmu development includes.
 Open the Visual Studio solution in the build directory, select your desired build configuration, then run.

 ##### Linux